 Obviously when water freezes it expands so if your carving is wet and then we have a freezing winter then this also will cause splitting.

 Another trick that can help to keep your carving healthy is to stand it on some small stones, this will stop the wood soaking up liquid from the ground and also let air circulate underneath it helping to reduce rotting.

 All this said

-I have quite a few carvings in and outside of my home and in general i dont have any problems with splitting, any that do split actually look a little more rustic and i feel it gives them more character (in my opinion)
+I have quite a few carvings in and outside of my home and in general i dont have any problems with splitting ( i may just be lucky), any that do split actually look a little more rustic and i feel it gives them more character (in my opinion)